0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/add-did-profile-info.md

   - profile
 ---

-Add info about a DID we interacted with.
+Add information of a connection between a DID and a service.

 ```dart
 Future<void> addDidProfileInfo({